Out of This World by Paul Curry

 Key features

-• Versatile for close-up, parlour, and stage performances
+• Versatile for close-up, parlour, or stage settings with adaptable audience sizes

-• Can be performed with any deck of cards
+• Can be performed impromptu with a borrowed, shuffled deck in many versions

 Pros